2017-2018 Muscatine High School Orchestra Handbook

 The director will make all seating assignments for each concert series.
 Students will be paired with a stand partner for each concert cycle and stay with that partner throughout the rehearsal process.
 Violin students will be assigned to a section for the entire concert cycle.
 There will be no movement between sections during a concert cycle.

 Each section will be seated based on blend of the ensemble and individual strengths.
-No auditions will be will be held except for solos.
+No auditions will be will be held except for designated solos.
 All other section members will be seated in a way that best helps the development of the individual and the ensemble.
 There will be no challenge procedures within the orchestra during a concert cycle.

 The director reserves the right to change the student’s chair and/or section before or during a concert cycle.
 If students or parents have questions regarding seating, you are welcome to contact me and discuss how I came to my decision.